heptarch/heptarch.github.io/drafts/demon.md

 *1869.* In the Beethoven Rooms of 27 Harley
 Street, University College, Carey Foster theatrically regards the bluestockings assembled to hear about thermodynamics.
-"Heat"---he pauses for effect---"is not merely a trick of the weather, the sensible properties of a teapot or a fireplace in winter.
-Its very sensibility is evidence that it has measurable physical effects; by measurable, we mean they admit of precise determination.
-The goal of these lectures will be instruct "
+"Heat"---he pauses for effect---"is not merely those sensible properties of a teapot or a fireplace in winter that we are all familiar with.
+It lives in realm of measurable phenomena, and its very sensibility is evidence of its effects.
+If measurable, it must admit of precise determination, and in these lectures, we will learn the means by which determinations are achieved, and the physical basis on which they rest."

 <p align="center">
   ⁂